hmcostaa/blockexplorer-main/README.md

 1. Download/Clone this repo into your computer
 2. Open the terminal at the root of the folder
-3. Run the commenad: npm start
+3. Run the command: npm start

 That's it.
 Hope you like and I encourage you to make it even better.